Zach Pascal Player Prop Bets for NFL Week 12 | Indianapolis vs. Tampa Bay 11/28/2021

 Matchup vs. Tampa Bay

-- Against the Buccaneers, Pascal collected 74 receiving yards in his single career matchup, 40.5 more than his over/under for Sunday's game.
+- In his one matchup against the Buccaneers, Pascal's 74 receiving yards total is 40.5 more than his over/under for Sunday's game (33.5).

-- Pascal caught a touchdown pass in that contest against the Buccaneers.
+- Pascal caught a touchdown pass in that matchup against the Buccaneers.

-- The 257.8 yards per game the Buccaneers are conceding through the air makes them the NFL's 15th-ranked pass defense.
+- The Buccaneers are giving up 257.8 passing yards per game this season, the NFL's 15th-ranked pass defense.

-- With 18 passing TDs allowed this year, the Buccaneers defense is ranked 19th in the NFL.
+- At 1.8 passing TDs conceded per game, the Buccaneers defense is ranked 19th in the NFL.

 Recent Performances

-- Pascal did not record a catch in last week's game against the Bills.
+- Pascal did not record a catch in last week's game versus the Bills.

-- In his last three games, Pascal has six receptions (10 targets) for 67 yards, averaging 22.3 yards per game.
+- Pascal has caught six passes on 10 targets for 67 yards in his last three games, averaging 22.3 yards per game.

 Pascal's Indianapolis Teammates